- What is an Ovarian Cyst?

 Functional cysts can be of two types-

-Non- Functional Cysts – There are other types of cysts present that are not related to the normal function of menstrual cycle and can be painful and may need medical emergency, they are as follows-
+Non-Functional Cysts – There are other types of cysts present that are not related to the normal function of the menstrual cycle and can be painful and may need medical emergency, they are as follows-

-- Serous Cystadenoma- They are a type of benign ovarian epithelial tumour accounting for 60% of all serous ovarian tumours.
+- Serous Cystadenoma - They are a type of benign ovarian epithelial tumour accounting for 60% of all serious ovarian tumours.
 It is found in women within the age range of 40 to 60 years.
 About 15 -20% of cases are bilateral, and it may be associated with endometriosis.
 Most tumours are asymptomatic until they reach a large size.
 Symptoms include abdominal discomfort, chronic pelvic pain.
 Some tumours undergo torsion and may cause extreme pain.

 During a pelvic exam, doctors can find some less common types of cyst.
 Ovarian cysts that develop after menopause might be cancerous, so it’s important to have regular pelvic examinations.
 The complications associated with ovarian cysts include-